ramonsuarez/ramonsuarez.github.io/content/post/ramons-vision-about-the-future-of-mobile-keyn.md

 ---
-title: 'Ramon&#8217;s Vision about the Future of Mobile.
-Keynote Presentation at Droidcon Belgium 2010'
+title: "Ramon's Vision about the Future of Mobile.
+Keynote Presentation at Droidcon Belgium 2010"
 date: '2010-04-07T14:17:00+00:00'
 status: publish
 permalink: /ramons-vision-about-the-future-of-mobile-keyn